All Quiet on the Preston Front: Locations

 The series is mainly set in Lancashire, with various local locations used.
-Key filming took place on Mill Street, Padiham, and Manchester Road, Hapton, which both stood in for the fictional town of Roker Bridge.
-The scenes set at the TA centre were filmed on Bury Road, Haslingden, and the site is still used as an Army Cadet Centre.
+Key filming took place on Mill Street in Padiham and Manchester Road in Hapton, both of which stood in for the fictional town of Roker Bridge.
+Mill Street was prominently featured as the town centre, including the exterior of Peter Wang’s Chinese restaurant, the Roman Holiday.

+The scenes set at the TA centre were filmed on Bury Road, Haslingden and the site is still used as an Army Cadet Centre.
 The former RAF Laarbruch in Germany was used for the series one episode "Kirsty's Biscuit" and the Black Country Museum in Dudley appeared in the series two episode "Spock's Leg".

 Theme Music

-The theme music was a re-recorded version of "Here I Stand" by Milltown Brothers, as an instrumental for the opening sequence, and the full version with lyrics during the end credits.
+The theme music was a re-recorded version of "Here I Stand" by Milltown Brothers, as an instrumental for the opening sequence and the full version with lyrics during the end credits.

+Reception

+Contemporary reviews of All Quiet on the Preston Front were generally positive, with critics praising Tim Firth’s understated writing and the series’ blend of humour and pathos.
+In The Independent, Thomas Sutcliffe described it as a “gentle comedy” that “combines a tenderness about the little troubles of life with a fine and funny script”, highlighting its distinctly Northern tone and character-driven wit.
+Other contemporary coverage noted the strength of the ensemble cast and the series’ balance of comedy and drama, though some critics found the dialogue occasionally over-crafted.
+The programme’s reception was reflected in its later awards success, including recognition at the British Comedy Awards and a nomination at the British Academy Television Awards.